syncfusion-content/typescript-docs/TypeScript/PdfViewer/getting-started.md

 ## Script and CSS Reference

-Add the scripts and CSS references to the “index.html” page as the order mentioned in the following code example.
+Add the scripts and CSS references to the “index.html” page in the order mentioned in the following code example.

 {% highlight html %}